Last Updated: July 2017

 Q: Wood Stove vs. Pellet Stove?

 A: The first burns stick/logs of wood, while a pellet stove burns compressed wood “pellets.”
 Firewood is cheaper than pellets, and stoves that burn firewood generally look better, but in all other respect pellet stoves are generally superior.
 Although, we have to say nothing rivals the appearance and flame pattern of a wood burning stove.
-For more information on pellet stoves see our article.
+For more information on pellet stoves see our article in the “Tips and Extras” section.

 Q: My stove is giving off a weird smell the first few times I’ve used it.